 Her hard efforts got the attention of 3x Olympic Swimmer Kara Lynn Joyce, who then asked Caroline to come on board and help her start the LEAD Sports Summit.
 Together, they launched the summit series which teaches teen swimmers leadership skills, self-empowerment, and provides resources to be the best and strongest leaders each girl can be.
 Right now the series consists of live summits and conferences, but soon the company is taking their lessons online to allow more people to access these talks and skills from all over the world.
 Caroline has been instrumental in running the live events, making sure all the details are set up ahead of time, and gracefully problem-solving any unexpected situations that arose during the event.

 Through the LEAD Sports Summit, Caroline was introduced to Kara Lynn Joyce's agent Cejih Yung.
-Cejih was incredibly impressed with Caroline's organization and event planning capabilities, communication skills with professional athletes, and creative input that he asked Caroline to come on board with his sports agency, CG Sports Management, as his right-hand lady.
-She is now the Administrative Assistant and the Logistics Operator for the company.
-She attends events with the athletes, such as high-level competitions, appearances for sponsors and photoshoots, and assists in putting on events to help her athletes make more money and attract more sponsors.
-She also puts on clinics for the company and the athletes, which consists of booking facilities, organizing the event timelines, obliging by sponsor requests, and taking care of all the details behind planning an event.
-Caroline also arranges all travel and logistics between athletes and their sponsors once contracts are signed.
+Cejih was incredibly impressed with Caroline's organization and event planning capabilities, communication skills with professional athletes, and creative input that he asked Caroline to come on board with his sports agency, CG Sports Co.
+She started as the Administrative Assistant and the Logistics Operator for the company.
+She attended events with the athletes, such as high-level competitions, appearances for sponsors and photoshoots, and assisted in putting on events to help the athletes financially and attract more sponsors.
+She also planned and produced clinics for the company and the athletes, which consists of booking facilities, organizing the event timelines, obliging by sponsor requests, and taking care of all the details behind planning an event.
+Caroline would also arrange all travel and logistics between athletes and their sponsors once contracts are signed.

-Caroline then left the Salisbury School after one year to assist in the opening of the first-ever brewery to open in the remote part of the state, Great Falls Brewing Company.
+Caroline then left the Salisbury School to assist in the opening of the brewery Great Falls Brewing Company.
 Caroline established their social media and marketing processes, assisted in designing the taproom and hiring the staff, designing and updating the website and events pages, running in house events, designing and producing all graphics and print materials, and being the main point of contact at the brewery.
 Caroline was also the head bartender and loved being the face of the company.
-She thought it was instrumental in creating successful and effective marketing and social media campaigns working in the taproom and engaging face to face with the customers.
+She thought it was instrumental in creating successful and effective marketing and social media campaigns while also working in the taproom and engaging face to face with the customers.
 Caroline can be described as the glue to the brewery, making sure everyone on staff stays connected and informed with one another and the investors, and holding everyone accountable and on a timeline for success.